LiYuanyuanFighting/LiYuanyuanFIghting.github.io/_posts/2016-10-30-algorithm-3sort.md

 **linearithmic**

 (computer science, of a procedure) Taking up to time proportional to n log(n) to run on inputs of size n.

+**logarithm**
+In mathematics, the logarithm is the inverse operation to exponentiation.
+That means the logarithm of a number is the exponent to which another fixed number, the base, must be raised to produce that number.
+In simple cases the logarithm counts repeated multiplication.
+For example, the base 10 logarithm of 1000 is 3, as 10 to the power 3 is 1000 (1000 = 10 × 10 × 10 = 103);